sagearbor/secure-dev-tools/README.md

 This will download and run the installer in one step, creating a ./claude command for you to use.

-2. Claude CLI (Online Version)
+2. Claude CLI (Full Network Access)
-Warning: This version can access the internet.
-Use it for tasks that require network access, like installing dependencies or researching APIs.
-Do not use it on highly sensitive codebases.
+Warning: This version has unrestricted internet access.
+Use it for tasks that require network access beyond the Anthropic API, like installing dependencies, fetching documentation, or researching APIs.
+Only use this version when the restricted version is insufficient.

 To Install in Your Project: